virgesmith/neworder/doc/examples/hello_world.md

 This (somewhat contrived) example initialised a model with a username, which is initially unknown.
 The single step of the model queries the OS for the user's name, and the checkpoint greets the user.

-The model is defined and initialised in [model.py](examples/hello_world/model.py).
-Firstly we create our model, subclassing `neworder.Model`:
+Firstly we create our model class, subclassing `neworder.Model`:

 ```python
 import neworder